VishalPainjane/AgentGlass/README.md

 ### 3. Open the Dashboard!
 Navigate to `http://localhost:3000` in your browser.
 As your Python agents execute, the graph will populate in real-time.

 ---

-## [Deploy Dashboard on Vercel]

-You can deploy `apps/dashboard` as a public showcase URL.

-### 1. Import the repo in Vercel
-- Framework preset: `Next.js`
-- Root Directory: `apps/dashboard`
-- Install Command: `pnpm install --frozen-lockfile`
-- Build Command: `pnpm build`
-- Output Directory: `.next`

-### 2. Optional env vars

-If you have a reachable daemon/API server, set:
-- `NEXT_PUBLIC_DAEMON_HTTP_URL=https://your-daemon-host`
-- `NEXT_PUBLIC_DAEMON_WS_URL=wss://your-daemon-host/ws` (optional; inferred from HTTP URL if omitted)

-If no daemon is configured, the dashboard now auto-loads a built-in demo trace on hosted domains so your Vercel URL still has interactive content to showcase.

-You can disable that behavior with:
-- `NEXT_PUBLIC_DEMO_FALLBACK=false`

-### 3. Redeploy
-After setting env vars, trigger a redeploy from Vercel.
-The dashboard will either:
-- connect to your live daemon, or
-- fall back to demo data when running as a hosted showcase.

----